 Tennis Techniques & Terminology

-As most of us would be aware of this, the game of tennis is played in the singles, doubles and mixed doubles versions on a court.
-Tennis balls and rackets are used by players, whether amateur or professional, to play either a 3 or 5 set game.
+Most of us know that the tennis game is played in the singles, doubles, and mixed doubles versions on a court.
+Amateur or professional players use tennis balls and rackets to play either a 3 or 5-set game.

-The objective of the game is to hit the ball over the net and within the boundaries of the court all the while forcing your opponent to either miss the ball or hit too softly so that it hits the net or too hard so that it pitches outside these pre-determined boundaries.
+The game’s objective is to hit the ball over the net and within the boundaries of the court while forcing your opponent to either miss the ball or hit too softly so that it hits the net or too hard so that it pitches outside these pre-determined boundaries.

-The scoring is very peculiar, and follows the 15-30-45 and game pattern, which involves your opponent hitting the ball outside the court or not being able to return your shots over the net.
+The scoring is very peculiar and follows the 15-30-45 game pattern, which involves your opponent hitting the ball outside the court or not being able to return your shots over the net.

-The game begins with a serve, and is probably one of the most important aspects of the game for players to focus on, in this day and age.
+The game begins with a service and is probably one of the most important aspects of the game for players to focus on in this day and age.

 Are there any other tennis techniques that we have missed?
 Feel free to share.